longview/SonyMDRemote/Readme.md

 * Most MD-PC responses are decoded
 * Reading disc name, track numbers etc. is supported
 * Basic playback commands
+* Write of both disc and track titles

 ## Planned:
 * Polling state machine to read e.g. track number, status flags automatically (somewhat there)
-* Disc and Track Name editor (the main reason to make this in the first place)
 * Check of maximum track name length - seems to be like 1700 chars per track though so not too important

 ## Not really working: